The Roman Quarter

 The proposals submitted by Vincent & Brown, created in collaboration with heritage and townscape specialists Montagu Evans and Reform Landscape Architects, provide a unique opportunity to regenerate public realm around the site.
 The creation of a vibrant new corridor through Tanner Street, formally a Roman road, to connect with the newly pedestrianised Tanners Moat, will result in a new, attractive, usable space.

-Vincent & Brown worked in collaboration with York City Council’s conservation team over a 2-year period, submitting proposals for planning consent in December 2019.
+Vincent & Brown worked in collaboration with York City Council’s conservation team submitting proposals for planning consent in January 2022.
 The scheme continues to gain traction among key stakeholders with excitement building in the local community for what promises to be an iconic development in the heart of the city.

 Rougier Street Developments Ltd / North Star IM